Local Water Done Well legislation

 Repeal of previous water services legislation

-In February 2024 the Government introduced and passed legislation to repeal all legislation relating to water services entities.
+In February 2024 the Government introduced and passed by the previous Government relating to water services entities.

 The Water Services Acts Repeal Act repealed the Water Services Entities Act 2022, Water Services Legislation Act 2023 and the Water Services Economic Efficiency and Consumer Protection Act 2023.